jesseduffield/jesseduffield.github.io/_posts/2021-9-18-Gos-Shortcomings-4.md

 ## Mutation in Javascript

-At my day job I'm a bit of an anti-mutation nazi.
+At my day job I share John Carmack's self-identification as as a [const-nazi](https://kotaku.com/the-exceptional-beauty-of-doom-3s-source-code-5975610).
 If I'm reviewing code and see something like this in javascript:

 ```js
 let env = 'dev';